braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/retargeting_campaigns.md

 >  For recurring Canvases this filter refers to whether users have ever converted anytime they've gone through the Canvas.

-### In Campaign Control Group Filter
+### In campaign control group filter

 ![Campaign Control Group][13]

 Use this filter to find users who Are/Are Not in the control group of your target campaign, which can be selected in the drop-down.

-### In Canvas Control Group Filter
+### In canvas control group filter

 ![Canvas Control Group][19]

 Use this filter to find users who Are/Are Not in the control group of your target Canvas, which can be selected in the drop-down.

-### Last Received Message from Specific Campaign Filter
+### Last received message from specific campaign filter

 ![Last Received Specific Campaign Filter][14]

 Use this filter to find users who last received a specific campaign before or after a specified date or number of days.

-### Last Received Message from Specific Campaign or Canvas with Tag Filter
+### Last received message from specific campaign or canvas with tag filter

 ![Last Received Campaign with Tag][17]

 Use this filter to find users who last received a specific campaign or Canvas with a given tag before or after a specified date or number of days.

-### Received Message from Campaign Filter
+### Received message from campaign filter

 ![Received Campaign][4]

 \" this filter to find users who Have/Have Not received your target campaign, which you select in the drop-down.

-### Received Message from Campaign or Canvas with Tag Filter
+### Received message from campaign or canvas with tag filter

 ![Received Campaign with Tag][15]

 Use this filter to find users who Have/Have Not received a campaign or Canvas that has your target tag, which you select in the drop-down.

-## Why Use Retargeting Campaigns?
+## Why use retargeting campaigns?

 Retargeting is particularly effective when the original segment also included a specific action you want to see users take.
 For example, let's say you have a card targeted at users who have never made a purchase.
 The card advertises a promotion for a discounted in-app purchase.
 The initial segment looks like: